 From July 2009 to September 2010 Stahl worked as Senior Editor at Sun Valley Magazine, a four-times-per-year glossy out of Hailey, Idaho.

-In 2005, Stahl was selected for the Ted Scripps Fellowships in Environmental Journalism at the University of Colorado at Boulder, where he concentrated his studies in CU’s School of Law.
-During the fellowship Stahl collected considerable interviews and research on the evolving West as viewed through the lens of policy initiatives and personalities, and he plans to publish his work as an examination of the question: What is the New West?
+In 2005, Stahl was selected as a Ted Scripps Fellow in Environmental Journalism at the University of Colorado at Boulder, where he concentrated his studies in CU’s School of Law and completed courses in water law, public land law and natural resources law.
+During the fellowship Stahl collected interviews and research on the evolving West as viewed through the lens of policy initiatives and personalities.
+He plans to publish his work as an examination of varying perspectives about sense of place in the western U.S.

-Stahl also worked as senior reporter and, later, assistant editor at the Idaho Mountain Express newspaper in Ketchum, Idaho, where he wrote about an array of public land and environment issues.
+From 1998 to 2008, Stahl worked as Senior Reporter and, later, Assistant Editor at the Idaho Mountain Express newspaper in Ketchum, Idaho, where he wrote about an array of public land issues in addition to covering local and state government.
 His co-authored series examining trends in western wilderness designation won the 2004 National Newspaper Association’s Better Newspaper Contest in the investigative reporting category.
 Another co-authored series examining western resort-town growth earned second place recognition in the same category in 2005.
-He has won numerous awards in competitions among Idaho’s newspapers and magazines in varying categories and earned the peculiar distinction of becoming the most award-winning reporter to work at the newspaper since it was founded in the early 1970s.
+He has been recognized with more than 50 awards for his reporting and writing as a journalist.

 Photography for Stahl is more hobby than profession, but he has showed his work at several galleries and charitable events and plans to participate in more shows as his skill behind the lens evolves and as his body of work grows.
 His preferred subject matter includes the inspiring wide-open vistas and compelling details of the West’s wild country and the people who call those wide open spaces their home.